OrleansContrib/DesignPatterns/Observer.md

 Methods on observer interfaces must be void since event messages are one-way.
 If the observer needs to interact with the observed grain as a result of a notification, it must do so by invoking normal methods on the observed grain.

 The observed grain type must expose a method to allow observers to subscribe to event notifications from a grain.
 In addition, it is usually convenient to expose a method that allows an existing subscription to be canceled.
 Grain developers may use the Orleans ObserverSubscriptionManager<T> class to simplify the subscriptions and notifications.

+If the observer is not a grain, it must first create a local C# class that implements the observer interface, then call a static method on the observer factory, CreateObjectReference(), to turn the C# object into a grain reference, which can then be passed to the subscription method on the notifying grain.

 ## Sample Code